yamcs/yamcs/docs/server-manual/services/instance/parameter-archive-service.rst

 maxSegmentSize (integer)
      The ParameterArchive stores data in segments, each segment storing multiple samples of the same parameter.
 This option configures the maximum segment size.
      The parameter archive accumulates data in memory to fill the segments, in parallel for all parameters.
 This option affects thus the memory consumed when the parameter archive is being filled.
-     The segment size is limited by the duration of an interval, a segment cannot be larger than 2^23 milliseconds (approximatevely 139 minutes).
+     The segment size is limited by the duration of an interval, a segment cannot be larger than 2^23 milliseconds (approximately 139 minutes).
      Default: ``5000``